continuwuity/continuwuity/docs/configuration.md

 # Configuration

-This chapter describes various ways to configure conduwuit.
+This chapter describes various ways to configure Continuwuity.

 ## Basics

-conduwuit uses a config file for the majority of the settings, but also supports setting individual config options via commandline.
+Continuwuity uses a config file for the majority of the settings, but also supports setting individual config options via commandline.

 Please refer to the [example config